swilgosz/hanamimastery/data/episodes/17-inline-documentation-with-yard.md

 You may sometimes figure things out just based on the method or class name.

-However, in a lot of cases, you would need to visit the implementation and figure out how the code works, which adds additional effort and may cost you a bit of time depending on how often you use it, and how well you know the project.
+However, **in a lot of cases, you would need to visit the implementation and figure out how the code works**, which adds additional effort and may cost you a bit of time depending on how often you use it, and how well you know the project.

 If you do have your code documented, at least a little bit, then you may save some time and brainpower, by letting your editor figure that out for you!

 Let's say, I have two subscription mechanisms in the system.
-One that subscribes via email, and the other, that subscribes to the Youtube Channel.
+One that [subscribes via email](https://mailchi.mp/6ac8f64f3c5d/hanami-mastery-newsletter), and other, that [subscribes to the Youtube Channel.](https://www.youtube.com/channel/UC4Z5nwSfZrUO4NI_n9SY3uQ)

 ```ruby
 # Subscribes to the Newsletter